 In discussing the incident under the classification of “Domestic Violence: Harassment,” detailed in the Nov.
 20 log, Cramer said that “DPS on Nov.
-19 arrested Amelia Herb for domestic violence at 120 Prospect Ave.”
+19 arrested [name redacted] for domestic violence at 120 Prospect Ave.”
 As noted in the log, the incident occurred in the evening of the arrest.

-The charges were expunged in January 2017, according to documents obtained by the 'Prince.'
+The charge was dismissed and later expunged in January 2017, according to documents obtained by the 'Prince.'

 “The person arrested is not affiliated with the University, but the victim is a faculty member.
 We will not disclose the victim’s name nor the details of the incident,” Cramer explained.

 Regarding an incident classified as assault in the Nov.
 21 Clery Crime and Fire Log Cramer said that “the assault reported...is still being investigated, so we can’t share details.”